 The mediator does not decide who is right or wrong and does not tell either side what they must do.
-Instead, he or she helps those involved to discuss the issues and seeks to facilitate a mutually agreeable solution.
+Instead, they help those involved to discuss the issues and seeks to facilitate a mutually agreeable solution.

 Our approach to mediation follows the steps set out below.